Our team

 Chief Executive Officer

-Nishant has twenty years of experience in international development, media development and strategy and leadership roles.
-Prior to joining IFPIM, he was Vice President of Global Programmes at Luminate, which included leading the international philanthropy’s strategy for funding independent media.
+Nishant has twenty years of experience in international development, media development and strategy roles.
+Prior to joining the International Fund, he was Vice President of Global Programmes at Luminate, where he was also a long serving member of the leadership team.
 In 2013, Nishant helped launch the non-profit Global Innovation Fund (GIF).
 As COO, he led GIF’s investment process and venture support team, making investments and grants across the world.

-Nishant was also on the founding team of the Monitor Inclusive Markets (MIM) group in India, which sought to drive scale among market-based solutions to poverty.
-He has previously worked at the UN Development Programme in Zambia and also at Marakon Associates, a strategy consulting firm in London.
+Prior to that Nishant was on the founding team of Monitor Inclusive Markets (MIM) in India, which sought to scale up social enterprises addressing economic inequality.
+Early in his career he worked at the UN Development Programme in Zambia and also at Marakon Associates, a strategy consulting firm in London.

 Amélie Baudot